Francesca Gino: Data fabrication accusation and investigation

 In or before 2020, graduate student Zoé Ziani developed concerns about the validity of results from a highly publicized paper by Gino about personal networking.
-According to Ziani, she was strongly warned by her academic advisers not to criticize Gino, and two members of her dissertation committee refused to approve her thesis unless she deleted criticism of Gino's paper from it.
-In spring 2021, Ziani conducted a replication of Gino's study, failing to obtain any of the effects Gino had reported, and concluded "that there was almost no way the paper’s effect size could have been naturally generated" (as summarized by The New Yorker).
+According to Ziani, her academic advisers warned her not to criticize Gino, and two members of her dissertation committee refused to approve her thesis unless she deleted criticism of Gino's paper from it.
+In spring 2021, Ziani replicated Gino's study, failing to obtain any of the effects Gino reported, and concluded "there was almost no way the paper’s effect size could have been naturally generated" (as summarized by The New Yorker).

 Ziani and a collaborator subsequently alerted Data Colada, a team of three behavioral scientists known for investigating faulty research, who had been independently developing concerns about Gino's work since 2014.
 Later that year, the Data Colada team contacted Harvard University about anomalies in four papers by Gino.
 Harvard subsequently conducted its own internal investigation with the help of an outside firm, which discovered additional data alterations besides the cases raised by Data Colada.

-An internal investigation resulted in a 1,200-page report that found Gino, a tenured professor, "committed research misconduct intentionally, knowingly, or recklessly" and recommended the university initiate steps leading to her termination.
+An internal investigation resulted in a 1,200-page report that found Gino “committed research misconduct intentionally, knowingly, or recklessly" and recommended the university initiate steps leading to her termination.
 In June 2023, Harvard Business School placed her on unpaid administrative leave.
 As described by the dean of HBS, "[a]fter a comprehensive evaluation that took 18 months from start to completion, the investigation committee—comprising three senior HBS colleagues—determined that research misconduct had occurred."
 According to the report, Gino offered two explanations for the signs of data tampering: either that this was an honest mistake by her or her research assistants, or that "someone who had access to her computer, online data-storage account, and/or data files" tampered with her data out of malice, naming one of her coauthors in one of the since-retracted papers as the most likely suspect.
 Neither of the two explanations was accepted by Harvard's investigators, who wrote in the report that "Although we acknowledge that the theory of a malicious actor might be remotely possible, we do not find it plausible," adding that Gino’s "repeated and strenuous argument for a scenario of data falsification by bad actors across four different studies, an argument we find to be highly implausible, leads us to doubt the credibility of her written and oral statements to this committee more generally."

-Around the same time as Harvard placed her on leave, Data Colada published four blog posts detailing evidence that the four papers (all of which had been retracted or set to be retracted at that point), and possibly others by Gino, "contain fake data."
+Around the same time as Harvard placed Gino on leave, Data Colada published four blog posts detailing evidence that the four papers (all of which had been retracted or set to be retracted at that point), and possibly others by Gino, "contain fake data".
 The four now-retracted papers at the heart of the allegations: